-□ Examiners are certified by the Lifesaving Society.
+☐ Examiners are certified by the Lifesaving Society.

-Prerequisite to certification: appropriate Instructor certification and experience teaching; successful completion of the Examiner course; and successful apprenticeship on one exam in the stream in which they are seeking examiner certification.
+Prerequisite to certification: Appropriate Instructor certification and experience teaching; successful completion of the Examiner course; and successful apprenticeship on one exam in the stream in which they are seeking examiner certification.
 Specifically:

-Bronze Examiner: experienced Lifesaving Instructor; successful completion of the Examiner course; and successfully apprenticed with an experienced Examiner or Examiner Mentor on one Bronze Medallion or one Bronze Cross exam.
+Bronze Examiner: Experienced Lifesaving Instructor; successful completion of the Examiner course; and successfully apprenticed with an Examiner Mentor on one Bronze Medallion or one Bronze Cross exam.